 Which one is better?
 It depends on the goals of your analysis.

-I discuss this a bit more in my lecture on “measurement” in the quant field methods class (see links at top right).
-There is some R code there to play around with these concepts too.
+I discuss this a bit more in my lecture on “measurement” in the quant field methods class (see these notes: [PDF]).
+Here is some R code to play around with these concepts too: [link].